 The CPUC's Environmental and Social Justice (ESJ) Action Plan serves as both a commitment to furthering principles of environmental and social justice, as well as an operating framework with which to integrate ESJ considerations throughout the agency's work.
-Version 1.0 of the CPUC's ESJ Action Plan, adopted in February 2019 consisted of nine overarching goals, clear objectives, and 95 concrete action items to ensure agency-wide collaboration, accountability, and forward movement in meeting ESJ principles.
+Version 1.0 of the CPUC's ESJ Action Plan_s-was-adopted in February 2019.

+The ESJ Action Plan_consisteds of nine overarching goals, clear objectives, and 95 concrete action items to ensure agency-wide collaboration, accountability, and forward movement in meeting ESJ principles.
+The goals include: